 Staying true to the mechanical drop set fashion, we'll start with the weakest mechanical position then progressively move into positions that are mechanically stronger allowing you to do more reps with each successive exercise change.

 - Romanian deadlift (8-10 reps)

 - Sumo Deadlift (10+ reps)

 Incline Dumbbell Bench Press Drop SetMost of the fame goes to the flat bench.
 But when you're looking to develop a full chest, relying on the flat bench is a poor choice.
-You need to pay attention to your upper chest if your concerned with advanced chest development.
-Without going down the muscle anatomy rabbit hole, the anterior deltoid and the pectorals major make up the muscle of you upper chest.
+You need to pay attention to your upper chest if you're concerned with advanced chest development.
+Without going down the muscle anatomy rabbit hole, the anterior deltoid and the pectorals major make up the muscle of your upper chest.

 In this mechanical drop set, you'll start pressing at a high incline and progressively drop the angle of the incline each set, allowing you to do more reps while keeping the weight the same.